spookyboy2000/SproutScape/README.md

   * 2D player movement
   * packaging

-## Roomba puzzle made by Bas Klachid
+## Roomba puzzle made by Bas Klaichid

 When the Roomba is activated by the appointed interactive actor, it initiates its timeline, moving toward a designated point before returning to its original location.
 As it follows its path, the Roomba's collider checks for objects in front of it.
 When it collides with paper wads, its collider gradually shrinks them down, reducing their size until they disappear entirely.
 Once the Roomba finishes its path, the collider that stops the 3D player is destroyed, allowing them to continue playing the level.